MLB Midseason Position Power Rankings: B/R's Top 100 Players

 Further proof that the bargain bin is always worth perusing, Alex Avila ($2 million) and Logan Morrison ($2.5 million) are making good on cheap free-agent deals, while Scooter Gennett has been the waiver claim of the year.

-Jonathan Schoop is an emerging offensive star, Avisail Garcia is finally realizing his potential, Felipe Rivero has made Pirates fans quickly forget about Mark Melancon and Marwin Gonzalez is baseball's most dangerous Swiss army knife.
+Jonathan Schoop is an emerging offensive star, Avisail Garcia is finally realizing his potential, Felipe Rivero has made Pirates fans quickly forget about Mark Melancon, and Marwin Gonzalez is baseball's most dangerous Swiss army knife.

 The most surprising name on this list: Whit Merrifield in the No. 100 spot.